xzel23/jdkprovidergradleplugin/README.md

 ## Building the plugin

-- Make sure Java 21+ is installed.
+- Make Java 21 or later is installed.
 - On Windows only, the javafx-jlink sample needs the WiX toolset installed to create an installer.
   Installation instructions are given above in the description of the JLink plugin.
 - Clone the project.